shift-org/shift-docs/site/content/pages/safety.md

 ## Traffic safety organizations

-[Oregon Walks](http://oregonwalks.org/) is dedicated to promoting walking and improving the safety and attractiveness of walking in the greater Portland area.
+[Oregon Walks](https://oregonwalks.org/) is dedicated to promoting walking and improving the safety and attractiveness of walking in the greater Portland area.

-[The Street Trust](https://www.thestreettrust.org/) works to promote bicycle use and improve conditions for cyclists throughout Oregon.
+[The Street Trust](https://www.thestreettrust.org/) (fka the Bicycle Transportation Alliance) works to promote bicycle use and improve conditions for cyclists throughout Oregon.

 [BikeLoud PDX](https://bikeloudpdx.org/) is a grassroots organization working towards safer streets for biking in the Portland area.